 There exists a global controversy about the roles and relationships naturalists should have with the subjects they study.
 Thus, my story about Mama Croc:

 While submerged up to my neck in river water building a dock, I noticed six little lizards twenty feet away along the bank.
 Staring at these little lizards I noticed these were indeed crocodiles.
-My first thoughts at that moment were, Where's Mama and am I gonna get killed?
+My first thoughts at that moment were, 'where's Mama and am I gonna get killed?'

 After more than a year of the two of us studying each other, I decided to take the next step.
-I slap the water with my arm in somewhat of an aggressive manner and Mama raced to me at the waters edge where I stood my ground.
+I slapped the water with my arm in somewhat of an aggressive manner and Mama raced to me at the waters edge where I stood my ground.
 After realizing I meant no harm, she lazily swam back to her young.